-The site is created using a static site generator called Pelican written in Python.
-For me the advantages are my posts are written in plain text Markdown files that live on my PC and I am not dependent upon an external service other than basic hosting.
+The site is created using a site generator called Blot that creates this blog from files in a Dropbox folder.
+For me the advantages are my posts are written in plain text files that live on my PC and I control the source content.

 I particularly enjoy reading and recently started trying to maintain a list of all the books I’ve ever read.

 Whenever I buy something even remotely expensive I get far too interested in the design of that thing.
 I doesn’t seem to matter if it’s a washing machine, a bicycle bell or a bag.